huayuenh/extract/portieris-setup.md

 <https://github.com/IBM/portieris/releases>

-Use the same namespace that will be used in the Compliance-CI-Template

 Unpack the download with tar xzvf portieris-0.XX.X.tgz

+Use the same namespace that you set in the Compliance-CI-Template

 Run
 ```javascript